 Preventing Cold Air Leaks

-If replacing your doors and windows is not an option for you, fortunately, there are methods that you can use that will effectively prevent cold air leaks.
-Here’s a look at some simple tips that you can use to prevent cold air from entering your home through the doors and windows, to improve the comfort and energy efficiency of your home.
+If this is not an option for you, there are methods you can use to prevent cold air leaks effectively.
+Here’s a look at some simple tips that you can use to prevent heat loss and keep cold air from entering through the doors and windows.
+This will improve the comfort and energy efficiency of your home.

 Apply Weather Stripping

-This type of weather stripping is available in a variety of sizes and features adhesive backing on one side.
-Foam is the easiest to install, but it only has a lifespan of about one to three years.
+- Foam weather stripping is available in various sizes and features adhesive backing on one side.
+It is the easiest to install on your window frame and lasts one to three years

-V-type weather stripping fits against the side of a window or door jam, creating a durable, yet movable seal.
+- V-type weather stripping is another option.
+It fits against the side of a window or door jam, creating a durable yet movable seal

-Compression is the most difficult to install (though it really isn’t that difficult), yet it’s the most durable and longest lasting.
+- Compression Weather Stripping.
+This option is the most difficult to install.
+However, it’s the most durable and longest-lasting

 Install Door Sweeps